Namiki-Kita Station

 Namiki-Kita Station (並木北駅) is a station on the Kanazawa Seaside Line, located in Kanazawa-ku, Yokohama, Japan.
-It opened on 5 July 1989.

 Station Layout

 This ground-level station consists of a single island platform serving two tracks.

+History

+The station opened on 5 July 1989, coinciding with the start of service on the Kanazawa Seaside Line between Shin-Sugita Station and Kanazawa-hakkei Station.